micoloretan/selnolig/README.md

 For English language documents, the package also provides ligature suppression macros for a selection of discretionary and historic ligatures.

-*** The main macros of the selnolig package require the use of the LuaLaTeX format.
-A reasonably modern TeX distribution -- such as TeXLive2012, MacTeX2012, or MiKTeX2.9 -- is also required. ***
+*** The main macros of the selnolig package require the use of the LuaLaTeX format and of the fontspec package.
+A modern TeX distribution -- such as TeXLive2012, MacTeX2012, or MiKTeX2.9 -- is also required. ***

 The package's user guide may be found in the file selnolig.pdf.